FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + Can you describe the main difference between the ```Array.forEach()``` loop and ```Array.map()``` methods and why you would pick one versus the other?

 + What are the pros and cons of extending built-in JavaScript objects?

++ What are the differences between ES6 class and ES5 function constructors?